Cannanore War (1559)

 The Cannanore War (1559) was a series of naval and land engagements between the Portuguese and the Princes of Malabar.
 The Portuguese successfully secured their fortress at Cannanore and restored peace to the region.

 Background

 The Princes of Malabar, who were encouraged by Ade Rajao, sought to expel the Portuguese from Cannanore.
-Dom Paio de Noronha, recently appointed captain, provoked Rajao with his "despotism and imbecile pride", who immediately opened war agaisnt him, sending an army of 100,000 men to siege the Portuguese fortress.
+Dom Paio de Noronha, recently appointed captain, provoked Rajao with his "despotism and imbecile pride", who immediately opened war against him, sending an army of 100,000 men to siege the Portuguese fortress.

 War

 Naval battle, 29 or 30 March

 The Viceroy immediately sent a reinforcement under the command of Ruy de Mello and then another led by Luis de Mello da Silva.
 This captain, instead of waiting in Cannanore for the enemy, left with a fleet to run the seas.
 In 29 or 30 of March, he left with 6 ships and less than 300 men to attack Ade Rajao's fleet consisting of 13 ships and 2,000 men.
 He razed Mangalore and destroyed Ade Rajao's fleet.
 However, returning to Goa, D. Constantino arrested him in the castle of Pangim, despite his victories, for abandoning his post.
 But, after fulfilling what the discipline required, the Viceroy went to personally seek him to prison and congratulate him for his victories.